tatitati/HTTP_AKKA_project/README.md

 * token shouldnt have any behaviour, instead it should have the resource

-* token should be worried about exporting memento to serialize
+* token shouldn't be worried about exporting memento to serialize